hquin20/DS334_final_project/README.md

 ### Results

-A Shiny App was created to aid in the exploration of responses, allowing users to choose genre, disorder, minimum number of symptoms reported, and the overall effect music has had on metal health.
+A Shiny App was created to aid in the exploration of survey responses, allowing users to choose genre, disorder, minimum number of symptoms reported, and the overall effect music has had on metal health.

 The app produces a number of plots similar to the one below.
 This plot contains the reported frequency of listening to ***rock*** music of